Dallas Violent Crimes Lawyer

 A first degree felony punished by five to 99 years in Texas prison and a $10,000 fine, murder is another serious crime with nuanced charges.
 For example, an arrest can be reduced to a second degree felony for a variety of factors, including crimes that are carried out in the heat of a moment.

-Our Dallas criminal defense attorneys will always aim to argue a lower sentence on your behalf.
+Our Dallas violent crimes attorneys will always aim to argue a lower sentence on your behalf.

 Manslaughter, a second degree felony, and criminally negligent homicide, a state jail felony, can result in penalties of prison for 2 to 20 years and 180 days to 2 years, respectively.
 Manslaughter involves the reckless death of another, while negligent homicide results from one deviating from normal standards of care to lead to a death.